cowprotocol/cowswap-banner/announcements-1.md

-CoW Protocol is currently under maintenance and will be back soon.
-We are working tirelessly to get back your favorite trading experience 🐮🙇
+CoW Protocol is gradually coming back online.
+Trades may take slightly longer to settle as the system stabilizes.
+The patience of our CoWmunity is appreciated 🐮🙇